MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/machine-learning/basic-classification.md

 # Basic classification: Classify data with the QDK

-In this Quickstart, you will learn how to execute a quantum sequential classifier written in Q# using the Quantum Machine Learning library of the QDK.
+In this Quickstart, you will learn how to run a quantum sequential classifier written in Q# using the Quantum Machine Learning library of the QDK.

 In this guide we will use the half-moon dataset, using a classifier structure defined in Q#.